• Easy Healthy Recipes

 Home » Meatless

 Need soup fast?
 This super easy 10-minute tomato soup will warm you up quick.
-Bonus: it's paleo, gluten-free and Whole30!
+Bonus: it has just a handful of pantry ingredients!

 This may be the fastest soup I've ever made.
-I was looking for something quick, warm and comforting, but still gluten-free and paleo-friendly.
+I was looking for something quick, warm and comforting, but still healthy.
 I put together a few ingredients I had in the pantry, blended everything until it was velvety smooth and brought it to a quick simmer.
-The result was an almost instant paleo tomato soup with intense tomato flavor and a hint of heat and garlic.
+The result was an almost instant tomato soup with intense tomato flavor and a hint of heat and garlic.

 I used canned tomatoes since fresh tomatoes are out of season (and I didn't have any in the house).
 This soup is really all about the tomatoes, so it's important to use the best quality tomatoes available.
 For canned I always go with organic tomatoes.
 I like Muir Glen Organic and they always have them at my local grocery store.
 See the Cook's Illustrated canned tomato taste test here for a review of the major brands.